 On September 7, 2010, the Company completed the acquisition of 100% of the outstanding equity in Bioniche Pharma Holdings Limited ("Bioniche Pharma"), a privately held, global injectable pharmaceutical company.
-The Company financed the transaction using a combination of cash on hand and long-term borrowings (see Note 9).
-In accordance with the FASB accounting guidance regarding business combinations, the Company used the purchase method of accounting to account for this transaction.
-Under the purchase method of accounting, the assets acquired and liabilities assumed in the transaction were recorded at the date of acquisition at the estimate of their respective fair values.
+The Company financed the transaction using a combination of cash on hand and long-term borrowings.
+In accordance with the GAAP guidance regarding business combinations, the Company used the purchase method of accounting to account for this transaction.
+Under the purchase method of accounting, the assets acquired and liabilities assumed in the transaction were recorded at the date of acquisition at their respective fair values.

-Bioniche Pharma manufactures and sells a diverse portfolio of injectable products across several therapeutic areas for the hospital setting, including analgesics/anesthetics, orthopedics, oncology, and urology, with most of the company's sales made to customers in the U.S. The operating results of Bioniche Pharma from September 7, 2010 are included in the Consolidated Financial Statements as part of Mylan's Generics Segment.
+Bioniche Pharma manufactures and sells a diverse portfolio of injectable products across several therapeutic areas for the hospital setting, including analgesics/anesthetics, orthopedics, oncology, and urology, with most of the company's sales made to customers in the U.S.

-The purchase price of \$543.7 million has been allocated to the assets acquired and liabilities assumed for the former Bioniche Pharma business as of the acquisition date as follows:
+The purchase price of \$543.7 million has been allocated to the assets acquired and liabilities assumed for the Bioniche Pharma business as of the acquisition date as follows:

 (In thousands)

 Current assets (excluding inventories) \$ 41,680

 Inventories 28,500

 Property, plant and equipment, net 16,211

 Identified intangible assets 186,000

 In-process research and development 143,000

 Goodwill 207,390

 Total assets acquired 622,781

 Current liabilities (37,389)

 Deferred tax liabilities (36,910)

 Other non-current liabilities (4,746)

-Net assets acquired \$ 543,736
+Net assets acquired \$543,736

-The allocation of the purchase price is not yet final, primarily related to certain income tax-related items.
 The amount allocated to acquired IPR&D represents an estimate of the fair value of purchased in-process technology for research projects that, as of the closing date of the acquisition, had not reached technological feasibility and had no alternative future use.
-The fair value of the IPR&D was based on the excess earnings method, which utilizes forecasts of expected cash inflows (including estimates for ongoing costs) and other contributory charges, on a project-by-project basis, and will be tested for impairment in accordance with FASB accounting guidance.
-A discount rate of 11.0% was utilized to discount net cash inflows to present values
+The fair value of the IPR&D was based on the excess earnings method, which utilizes forecasts of expected cash inflows (including estimates for ongoing costs) and other contributory charges, on a project-by-project basis, and will be tested for impairment in accordance with GAAP.
+A discount rate of 11.0% was utilized to discount net cash inflows to present values.

-Three research projects represent approximately 60% of the total fair value of IPR&D and combined, these projects had an expected cost to complete of less than \$10 million as of the acquisition date.
-All projects are in various stages of completion, but are expected to begin producing a benefit to the Company by 2013.
+Three research projects represented approximately 60% of the total fair value of IPR&D, and, combined, these projects had an expected cost to complete of less than \$10 million as of the acquisition date.
+All projects are in various stages of completion, but they are expected to begin producing a benefit to the Company by 2013.
 There are risks and uncertainties associated with the timely and successful completion of the projects included in IPR&D, and no assurances can be given that the underlying assumptions used to prepare the discounted cash flow analysis will not change or the timely completion of each project to commercial success will occur.
+Refer to Note 5 Goodwill and Intangible Assets for information regarding the Company's annual impairment review of these IPR&D assets.